Canada GST/HST Calculator 2024

 Harmonized Sales Tax (HST)

 The Harmonized Sales Tax, or HST, is a sales tax that is applied to most goods and services in a number of Canadian provinces: New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Prince Edward Island.
-It ranges from 13% in Ontario to 15% in other provinces and is composed of a provincial tax and a federal tax.
+It is a single value-added tax that combines both the provincial tax as well as the federal goods and services tax.
+HST is collected by the Canada Revenue Agency (CRA), and the provincial portion of the tax is then transferred to the provinces by the CRA.
+Currently, the HST rate in Ontario is 13%, while it is 15% in the other four provinces.

 Exemptions to the HST